Contact: Daryl G. Kimball, Executive Director, (202) 463-8270 x107

 Basic Treaty Obligations

-To be in compliance with the ATT, parties must:
+To be in compliance with the ATT, states-parties must:

 - establish and maintain an effective national control system for the export, import, transit, and transshipment of and brokering activities related to (all defined as “transfers” in the ATT) the eight categories of conventional arms covered by the ATT, as well as exports of related ammunition and of parts and components that are used for assembling conventional arms covered by the treaty (Articles 3, 4, and 5.2);